zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/message-boards/user-guide/getting-started-with-message-boards.md

 ## Adding Message Boards to a Site

-The fastest way to begin using the _Message Boards_ app is to deploy the MB widget to a [Site Page](https://help.liferay.com/hc/articles/360029132211-Creating-Pages).
+The fastest way to begin using the _Message Boards_ app is to deploy the widget to a [Site Page](https://help.liferay.com/hc/articles/360029132211-Creating-Pages).

 1. Navigate to the site and page desired (e.g. _Forum Page_).